laksamanakeris/ash-gen/README.md

 # Ash

-## Mix Phoenix Context & Schema
+## Mix Ash Context & Schema

-Phoenix passes two objects that contain necessary info to generate files.
+Borrowe from the Phoenix generators where they pass objects that contain ecessary info to generate files.
 These are examples of the objects.

 ```
-%Mix.Phoenix.Context{
+%Mix.Ash.Context{
   alias: Blog,
   base_module: Ash,
   basename: "blog",